Hardelele/recipe-api/README.md

 Everything should start successfully if you haven't any busy ports from follow list:
 - `5432`
 - `8080` <br>
+#### Division of responsibility
+Working with database and cache in different services.
+Use three types of models: Entities, Forms and Transfers - respectively for database and logic, input and output.
 #### API
 Any endpoint starts from `api/v1`
+- swagger: `/swagger-ui.html` <br>
+Recipes:  `api/v1/recipes`
+- POST: create - `/` + body
+- GET: by id - `/id`, all - `/`
+- PUT: edit by id - `/id` + body
+- DELETE: by id - `/id`, clean un - `/clearAll`